lucasgrecco/docker-drupal-7-solr/README.md

     docker exec -i drupal-mysql mysql -uroot -proot drupaldb < dumpfile

+### How to run Drush commands?

+    docker-compose run drush bash

+Inside this bash you can run your drush commands.

 ### How can I access my project?

 To access your Apache you need to access: